tmhathucgit/VeriSyntra/docs/Implementation_Prototype_Plans/VeriPortal_Prompt_01.md

-Read Dev_VeriSys_Prototype1.md for VeriPortal context Read VeriPortal.md for VeriPortal context
+Read Dev_VeriSys_Prototype1.md carefully
+Read VeriCompliance.md carefully
-Create comprehensive plan to implement each VeriPortal's module scratch don't use previous memory that you created for these modules Put the plans of each module in separate markdown files under folder docs/Implementation_Prototype_Plans/VeriPortal/ Each plan should include:
+Create comprehensive plan to implement each VeriCompliance's module from scratch Put the plans of each module in separate markdown files under folder docs/Implementation_Prototype_Plans/VeriCompliance Each plan should include:
 Use Vietnamese Cultural Intelligence system in VeriPortal Use Vietnamese as primary language in VeriPortal